Getting Started with i.MXRT7xx-EVK

 Import Example Project

-• Select Repository from downloaded local folder
+• Select repository from downloaded local folder

-• The tool also looks in other default locations for MCUXpresso IDE installations.
-These may be listed as alternative options for GNU Arm toolchains
+• Click the dropdown under "Toolchain" to view the options of available build tools (the MCUXpresso Installer provides a default option of "ARM GNU tool chain version xx" but also looks in other default locations for MCUXpresso IDE installations and may be listed as alternative options for GNU Arm toolchains)

 • Getting Started RT700 Evaluation Kit Software Image 7